phil65/PrettyQt/docs/features/validators.md

 `NotStrictValidator`

 `PathValidator`
+- allows strings which represent an existing path.
+Can be set to either accept files, folders or both.

 `PythonCodeValidator`
+- allows a string which can be parsed by ast.parse

 `QssValidator`
+- allows a string which can be parsed as CSS.

 `RegexPatternValidator`
+- allows a string which can be parsed as a regular expression.

 `IntListValidator`
+- allows a comma separated list of integers

 `FloatListValidator`
+- allows a comma separated list of floats

 `ScientificIntegerValidator`
+ - for integers in scientific annotation. also allows SI unit prefix like 'M', 'n' etc.

 `ScientificFloatValidator`
+ - for floats in scientific annotation. also allows SI unit prefix like 'M', 'n' etc.

 `TextLengthValidator`
+- allows limiting textlength to a given minimum / maximim

 `WhitelistValidator`
+- whitelist specific strings

 Apart from LineEdits, PlainTextEdits also gained the ability to take a validator.